nawabahmadreshi/documentation/pages/other/epsilon-harmony.md

 {% protip title="How does it work?"%}
 Apple recognizes the click tracking domain as a Universal Link, and opens the app immediately without the browser opening.
 Once the app has opened, Branch will collect the referring URL that opened the app (at this time, it will be the click tracking url).
 Inside the app, Branch will robotically “click” the link, registering the click with the ESP, and returning the Branch link information to the Branch SDK inside the app.
 This information is then used to deep link the user to the correct in-app content.
 See the [Support](/third-party-integrations/epsilon-harmony/support) tab for more information.
 {% endprotip %}

-### Set up your click tracking domain

-Only do this step after you've [provided your click tracking domain](#tell-us-your-click-tracking-domain) to Branch.

-1. Create a CNAME for your subdomain and point it to `thirdparty.bnc.lt`
-1. Confirm with your Branch Account Manager that the domain is working correctly.

 ### Add your click tracking domain to your Associated Domains